weaviate/weaviate-io/developers/weaviate/config-refs/schema/index.md

 {
-  "class": "Article",                       // The name of the collection in string format "description": "An article",              // A description for your reference "vectorIndexType": "hnsw",                // Defaults to hnsw, can be omitted in schema
+  "class": "Article",                       // The name of the collection in string format "description": "An article",              // A description for your reference "vectorIndexType": "hnsw",                // Defaults to hnsw "vectorIndexConfig": {
-                                            //    definition since this is the only available type
-                                            //    for now
-  "vectorIndexConfig": {
     ...                                     // Vector index type specific settings, including distance metric },